 PROJECT INFORMATION Ongoing project progress information and roadway impacts will be routinely distributed and published.
 Project and construction information will also be updated on the project information line, 970-340-4335.
 Please reach out with any questions or concerns.

-AUG.
-12 CONSTRUCTION BEGINS Construction of the Castle Creek Trail, a $4.2 million joint project of Pitkin County and the City of Aspen, began Aug.
-12 on the west side of the road between the Marolt Trail crossing and the Aspen Music Festival and School campus entrance.
-Alternating, one-way traffic is in place.
-The work will continue through October.
-Construction of the trail itself will take place in 2020.
+2019 - THE START OF CONSTRUCTION Construction of the Castle Creek Trail, a $4.2 million joint project of Pitkin County and the City of Aspen, began Aug.
+12, 2019 on the west side of the road between the Marolt Trail crossing and the Aspen Music Festival and School campus entrance.

 Posted below is a map of the Phase 1 work area and cross-sections of the project, as well as a press release regarding the project.
 The .06-mile Castle Creek Trail will connect Aspen's regional trail system to the Aspen Music School and Festival/Aspen Country Day School campus, improving safety for pedestrians and cyclists along a stretch of roadway that lacks shoulder area and has limited visibility.
 Speed bumps on the roadway and improved signage at the school entrance are also planned.

 CASTLE CREEK PROJECT GOALS - ESTABLISHED AT 2017 OUTSET OF PLANNING FOR THIS PROJECT 1.
 Determine the need for a safe route in the Castle Creek corridor for cyclists and pedestrians connecting the Music School/Country Day campus to the City of Aspen trail system.
 2. Investigate feasible options for trail design and alignment alternatives.
 3. Analyze engineering and financial considerations.
 4. Conduct a transparent public process with opportunities for open dialogue and participation.